bartkl/robotframework-zeeplibrary/README.md

 ## Disclaimer
 This library started out as a way of enabling the use of Zeep within Robot Framework for very specific problems I encountered, and slowly it is turning into something more mature.
 It's definitely not there yet though, and as I don't intend to put a lot of time into this project due to time limitations, contributions are highly appreciated.

 Furthermore, my knowledge of SOAP is not anywhere near expert-level.
 Also, I'm sure I could've used a lot more functionality provided by Zeep if I had familiarized myself with the code more.
-Due to time limitations and the commercially driven goals I did not study as much as I wanted to, which probably has resulted in several implementations to be poor.
+Due to time limitations and commercially driven goals I did not study as much as I wanted to, which probably has resulted in several implementations to be of poor quality.

 However, I'm fairly certain the code can still be useful to people and I'm willing to improve it.
-Its readability is very great I guess, so contributing should not be too hard :).
+Its readability is really good I guess, so contributing should not be too hard :).